Frequently asked questions.

 How do payments work?

 MPP (Stripe + Tempo co-author), x402 (Coinbase), AP2 (Visa / Mastercard cart mandates), Visa Trusted Agent Protocol, Mastercard Agent Pay, Tempo for stablecoin settlement, RFC 9421 signed HTTP.
-All HTTP 402-gated, all settle on Tenzro Ledger, all collect 0.5% network fee.
+All HTTP 402-gated, all settle on Tenzro Ledger.
+The network's share of a settled payment is set by the serving node's economic mode: a private node keeps the whole payment, a public validating node pays 10% to the treasury, and a public node that does not validate pays 10% to the treasury and 10% to the RPC provider validating for its users.

 What models can I serve?